Smart Contract Engineer

 RegistryChain is building the trust-neutral social fabric through universal verified facts (Entity.ID) and the compilation of legally binding agreements into computationally binding ones.

-We enable normies to collaborate across the globe by co-founding ventures in a predictable, trustless way; households to protect family rights independently of states and governments; and society to navigate relationships with frontier entities — such as AI and humanoids — while safeguarding social order in an evolving world.
+We enable normies to collaborate across the globe by co-founding ventures in a predictable, trustless way; households to protect family rights independently of states and governments; and society to navigate relationships with frontier entities — DAOs, AI agents, humanoids, and autonomous systems — while safeguarding social order in an evolving world.".

 The problems we work on sit at the intersection of law, cryptography, artificial intelligence, political science, governance, and social systems.
 We build real-world applications on blockchain while abstracting the blockchain away entirely, enabling trustless collaboration with institutional reliability.